Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Mega Pidgeot Gust + Brave Bird

-• Avoid unnecessary dodging
+• Avoid unnecessary dodging unless you’re using fragile attackers

-Weather Strategy
+Weather Impact

 Weather Effect

-Windy Best possible condition
+Windy Best condition for faster clears

 Cloudy Boosts Buzzwole’s Fighting attacks